Senate may be perilously close to passing liberal amnesty legislation

 What about the Senate?
 All Democrats can be expected to support the proposal (which should tell you all you need to know about its lack of merit).
 In addition, it has eight Republican sponsors — Sens.
 Susan Collins, Mike Rounds, Lindsey Graham, Jeff Flake, Lisa Murkowski, Cory Gardner, Lamar Alexander, and Johnny Isakson.
 If John McCain is able to show up for a vote, that would make nine.
 Only two more GOP votes would be needed.

 Would President Trump veto the the bill?
-It’s clear from the statement the White House issued today that he opposes the approach the Common Sense Caucus proposal takes.
+It’s clear from the statement the White House issued today that he opposes the approach the Common Sense Coalition proposal takes.

 Would this translate into a veto?
 I think so, but can’t say for sure.
-I can say that if the Caucus legislation becomes law, it will only be a matter of time before even some of Trump’s ardent supporters conclude they have been sold out on his signature issue.
+I can say that if the Coalition legislation becomes law, it will only be a matter of time before even some of Trump’s ardent supporters conclude they have been sold out on his signature issue.
 The political consequences could be devastating.

-I’m told that Mitch McConnell has filed for cloture on four immigration amendments: the Grassley-White House framework; Coons-McCain; the Common Sense Caucus travesty, and a bill by Sen. Toomey to curb sanctuary cities.
+I’m told that Mitch McConnell has filed for cloture on four immigration amendments: the Grassley-White House framework; Coons-McCain; the Common Sense Coalition travesty, and a bill by Sen. Toomey to curb sanctuary cities.
 Thus, all four measures could be voted on tomorrow or Friday.

 Only the travesty has a chance to pass.
 That chance seems not inconsiderable.